 Here’s where to score some great deals!
 To enjoy the latest exhibitions in Paris and Île-de-France without breaking the bank, follow our guide to free museums and exhibits to check out this November 2026.
 [Read more]

-Louvre Museum: Experience the free evening opening on Friday, February 6, 2026, the first Friday of the month
+Louvre Museum: a free late-night experience on Friday, June 5, 2026 — the first Friday of the month.

 Pokémon store in Paris, discover the first permanent store dedicated to Pokémon in pictures